KseniiaPrytkova/roger-skyline-1/README.md

 ```
 - [List of available services](https://unix.stackexchange.com/questions/108591/list-of-available-services)

 ### Create a script that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
-Create a scheduled task for this script once a week at 4AM and every time the machine reboots.
+Create a scheduled task for this script once a week at 4AM and every time the machine reboots. <a id="UpdatePackages"></a>

 ```
 $ touch i_will_update.sh